nishanthvijayan/minimal-mistakes/_posts/2016-7-9-gsoc-midterm-update.md

 ### So far, so good
 During the course of the first half of the project, I learned many little quirks of Ruby and Rails (mostly Rails).
-Many times during the project I had to go through the source code of paper_trail, the gem I used for tracking changes.I had to do this understand how certain things are implemented under the hood.
+Many times during the project I had to go through the source code of paper_trail, the gem I used for tracking changes.I had to do this to understand how certain things are implemented under the hood.
 I remember doing the same when working with paper_trail as part of my college project.
 But at that time, I was not able to make much sense of it.But this time was different.
-This was a refreshing experience as it made me realize how my ruby and rails skills have improved over the course of this project.
+This was a great experience as it made me realize how my Ruby and Rails skills have improved over the course of this project.

 One big mistake that I made was not making opening a PR early on.Doing so would have helped me to identify style issues and other problems early on.